NVIDIA/cuda-python/docs/_sources/module/nvrtc.rst.txt

-    Note: when this is used the nvvmGetNVVM API should be used, as PTX or Cubin will not be generated.
+    Note: when this is used the nvrtcGetNVVM API should be used, as PTX or Cubin will not be generated.